artichoke/artichoke/spinoso-array/README.md

 `O(n)` at worst.

 _Spinoso_ refers to _Carciofo spinoso di Sardegna_, the thorny artichoke of Sardinia.
-The idea is that the data structures defined in the `spinoso` family of crates will form the backbone of Ruby Core in Artichoke.
+The data structures defined in the `spinoso` family of crates form the backbone of Ruby Core in Artichoke.

 ## Usage